 You may need your vaccine card to schedule a booster shot.
 You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
 Experts warn that posting a photo of your card to social media could make you vulnerable to identity theft.

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

 How protected am I post-vaccination?

-This guide was updated on Sept.
-4, 2022, with new information about reformulated boosters.
+This guide was updated on June 1, 2023, with new CDC recommendations.

 Also of Interest:

 - Omicron Boosters: 9 Questions Answered About the Updated COVID-19 Shots